Roro’s Pineapple Cookies

 - Preheat oven to 375°.
 Combine flour, sugar, baking powder and salt; cut in butter until well blended.
 In a small bowl, whisk egg with water.
 Gradually add to flour mixture; stir to form a soft dough.

-- Turn onto a lightly floured surface; divide into two portions.
+- Turn onto a lightly floured surface; divide into 2 portions.
 Roll each half into a 12x6-in. rectangle.
 Spread 1/4 cup preserves down the center of each rectangle.
 Starting at a long side, fold dough over filling; fold other side over top.
 Pinch to seal seams and edges.
-Place seam side down on parchment paper-lined baking sheets.
+Place seam side down on parchment-lined baking sheets.

 - Bake until lightly browned, 20-25 minutes.
 Cut each rectangle diagonally into 1-in. strips.
 Remove to wire racks to cool completely.
 Dust with confectioners' sugar.